-RH's policies on responsible sourcing include guidelines for certain materials that extend beyond its Vendor Code of Conduct.
-Regarding animal-derived materials, the company has pledged to "monitor certain animal and natural products such as those made with down feathers."
-Despite this claim, RH provides no transparency regarding its monitoring process and, specifically, whether its monitoring has confirmed vendor compliance with animal welfare laws or what is done when a country's law allows for practices that are considered unacceptably cruel and are prohibited in many places throughout the world, such as China's allowance of live plucking.
+RH has identified responsible sourcing and vendor compliance as a key component of its ESG programs.
+Hence, it requires its vendors to conduct their sourcing "in compliance with local and internationally recognized laws with respect to animal welfare."
+In addition, RH has pledged to "monitor certain animal and natural products such as those made with down feathers" in an effort to obtain down and feathers from "ethical and humane sources."
+Nevertheless, RH provides no transparency regarding its monitoring process and, specifically, whether its monitoring has confirmed vendor compliance with animal welfare laws or what is done when a vendor is found engaging in practices that are noncompliant.